kuznetckiy/Geoscan_Lite_eng/index.rst

-Maintenance service
+Maintenance
 -------------------------

 After each flight, visually inspect UAV for a damage.

-In case of damage to the blades of the screw or keel, you can replace them yourself, using the spare parts and tools from the kit.
+If propeller blades or keel is damaged, you can replace it yourself using spare parts and tools from the kit.

-If structural damage to the airframe or systems is detected, contact witch `the support <https://www.geoscan.aero/en/support>`_.
+If structural damage to the airframe or systems is detected, contact ` Geoscan support <https://www.geoscan.aero/en/support>`_.

-After 80 flights it is recommended to send the UAV to the manufacturer for inspection and maintenance.
+After 80 flights it is recommended to send your UAV to the manufacturer for inspection and maintenance.

 Storage
 -----------

-Complex Geoscan Lite (without battery) and launcher are recommended to be stored in a transport bags in dry rooms at a temperature of 5 to 25 °C and relative humidity not more than 80% without condensation.
+Geoscan Lite complex (without battery) and launcher are recommended to be stored in a transport bags in dry rooms at a temperature of 5 to 25 °C and relative humidity not more than 80% without condensation.
 Shelf life - 2 years.

-Batteries should be stored in a cool, dry place, free from direct sunlight, at a temperature of 5 to 25 °C and a relative humidity of 80%, without condensation.
-The optimum temperature — from 5 to 10 °C. The optimum voltage level of the battery when placing the battery for storage: 15.12 V. Shelf Life - 1 year.
+Batteries should be stored in a cool, dry place, away from direct sunlight, at a temperature of 5 to 25 °C and a relative humidity of 80%, without condensation.
+Optimal temperature is from 5 to 10 °C. Optimum battery storage voltage level: 15.12 V. Shelf Life - 1 year.

 .. toctree::
    :maxdepth: 2